adithyab22/Voyager/README.md

 Summarized documentation:

 ListScreen:
 Displays the list of functional options to user.
-Obtain the floor id and navigation details uploaded on indooratlas website using IALocationManager.
+Obtains the floor id and navigation details uploaded on indooratlas website using IALocationManager.

 BlueDotView:
 Re-sizes the marker to help determine your exact location.